Aleck Bourne: Early life and career

-Born in 1886, the only son of W. C. Bourne in Barnet, Bourne was educated at Rydal School and at Downing College, Cambridge where, in 1908, he received a first class Natural Science Tripos.
+Born in 1886, the only son of W. C. Bourne in Barnet, Bourne was educated at Rydal School and at Downing College, Cambridge where, in 1908, he received a first class in the Natural Science Tripos.
 Granted a senior university scholarship, he entered St Mary's Hospital in 1908 and he qualified as an MRCS, LRCP in 1910.
 He obtained an MB, BCh, (Cambridge), and a FRCS (England) the following year).
 From 1910 to 1914 he was a resident and subsequently held other appointments at St Mary's, Queen Charlotte's, and the Samaritan hospitals.
 In 1912, he married Bessie Hayward, the eldest daughter of G. W. Hayward, with whom he had three daughters.

 While at Queen Charlotte's, in co-operation with professor J. H. Burn, he published research papers on uterine action in labour and in response to various drugs.
 During the First World War from 1914 to 1917 Bourne enlisted in the British Army and served as a surgical specialist with the 17th General Hospital in Egypt and the 2nd General Hospital in France.
 After the war, he built a successful consulting practice in obstetrics and gynaecology.
 In 1929, he was elected a foundation member of the Royal College of Obstetricians and Gynaecologists and, founding its museum in 1938, served as curator of its museum which he built up considerably during the following years.
 In 1934 he was appointed as Consulting Obstetrical surgeon at St Mary's Hospital.

 A yachting and deep sea cruising enthusiast, he was a member of several yacht clubs during the 1930s and, in 1933, won the Royal Corinthian Yacht Club's cup for the best cruiser of the year.